sciencemesh/sciencemesh/docs/content/en/docs/Contribution guidelines/_index.md

 ---
-title: "Contribution Guidelines"
+title: "Documentation Contribution Guidelines"
-linkTitle: "Contribution Guidelines"
+linkTitle: "Documentation Contribution Guidelines"
 weight: 900
 description: >
   How to contribute to the docs